freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-c.md

 ---

-A runtime error is thrown, indicating immutability violation.
+An error is thrown because `const` declared variables cannot be reassigned.

 ---